IBM-Bluemix-Docs/containers/cs_cluster.md

     ```
     {: screen}

 3. Create a cluster by using the location and VLAN ID that you identified.
-Include the `--no-subnet` flag to prevent a new portable public IP subnet from being created automatically.
+Include the `--no-subnet` flag to prevent a new portable public IP subnet and a new portable private IP subnet from being created automatically.

     ```
-    bx cs cluster-create --location dal10 --machine-type u1c.2x4 --no-subnet --public-vlan 1901230 --private-vlan 1900403 --workers 3 --name my_cluster
+    bx cs cluster-create --location dal10 --machine-type u2c.2x4 --no-subnet --public-vlan 1901230 --private-vlan 1900403 --workers 3 --name my_cluster
     ```
     {: pre}